California health insurance - California Group health insurance - Does company have to offer benefits?

 50 Full time equivalent number for health insurance requirements

-If you have fewer than 50 full time equivalents as an employer, you do not need to offer group health insurance.
+If you have fewer than 50 full time equivalents as an employer, you do not HAVE to offer group health insurance.

 Before you breath a sign of relief, let's look at some reasons why you may WANT to offer health insurance to employees if under 50.